Home

 1 - Processing Speed

-Anything older than ~2006ish will probably start to choke up on some of your digital audio data.
+Anything more than about 6 years old will probably start to choke on your digital audio data.

-Dual processors are more and more prevalent and would be a great option as prices continue to drop.
+Multi-core processors are more and more prevalent and are becoming a great option as prices continue to drop.

-Digital effects and processing will take a heavy toll on your CPU resources.
+Digital effects and processing, virtual instruments, basically anything really fun will take a heavy toll on your CPU resources.

-Going with hardware based effects is one way to avoid over-taxing this part of your Digital Audio Workstation.
+Going with hardware based effects is one way to avoid over-taxing this part of your system.

 That being said, software based FX have a huge advantage in that they take up no physical space, require no additional cabling, and interface seamlessly with your DAW Recording Software.